mend/renovate-ce-ee/docs/configuration-github.md

 Description, Homepage, User authorization callback URL, and Setup URL are all unimportant so you may set them to whatever you like.

-The WhiteSource Renovate webhook listener binds to port 8080 by default, however it will bind to `process.env.PORT` instead if that is defined.
-Note: The WhiteSource Renovate image takes care of exposing port 8080 of the container, so if you change this port then you will need to take care of any exposing/mapping of ports yourself.
-In the [Docker Compose example config](https://github.com/whitesource/renovate/blob/master/examples/), the default port 8080 is used but then mapped to port 80 on the host.
+The Mend Renovate webhook listener binds to port 8080 by default, however it will bind to `process.env.PORT` instead if that is defined.
+Note: The Mend Renovate image takes care of exposing port 8080 of the container, so if you change this port then you will need to take care of any exposing/mapping of ports yourself.
+In the [Docker Compose example config](https://github.com/mend/renovate-on-prem/tree/main/examples/), the default port 8080 is used but then mapped to port 80 on the host.

-For the Webhook URL field, point it to `/webhook` on port 80 (or whatever port you mapped to) of the server that you will run WhiteSource Renovate on, e.g. http://1.2.3.4/webhook
+For the Webhook URL field, point it to `/webhook` on port 80 (or whatever port you mapped to) of the server that you will run Mend Renovate on, e.g. http://1.2.3.4/webhook
 Be sure to enter a webhook secret too.
 If you don't care about the value, then enter 'renovate' as that is the default secret that the webhook handler process uses.

 You can use the [Renovate icon](https://docs.renovatebot.com/assets/images/logo.png) for the app/bot if you desire.

-## Configure WhiteSource Renovate
+## Configure Mend Renovate

-WhiteSource Renovate requires configuration via environment variables in addition to Renovate OSS's regular configuration:
+Mend Renovate requires configuration via environment variables in addition to Renovate OSS's regular configuration:

-**`ACCEPT_WHITESOURCE_TOS`**: Set this environment variable to `y` to consent to [WhiteSource Renovate's Terms of Service](https://renovate.whitesourcesoftware.com/terms-of-service/).
+**`ACCEPT_WHITESOURCE_TOS`**: Set this environment variable to `y` to consent to [Mend Renovate's Terms of Service](https://www.mend.io/free-developer-tools/terms-of-use/).

-**`LICENSE_KEY`**: This should be the license key you obtained after registering at [https://renovate.whitesourcesoftware.com/on-premises/](https://renovate.whitesourcesoftware.com/on-premises/).
+**`LICENSE_KEY`**: This should be the license key you obtained after registering at [https://www.mend.io/free-developer-tools/renovate/on-premises/](https://www.mend.io/free-developer-tools/renovate/on-premises/).

 **`RENOVATE_PLATFORM`**: Set this to `github`.